GENERAL REGISTRATION TOPICS (for Kind. please scroll down)

 If my child is bumped is there a possibility that they could get moved back?

 Yes, we will keep a running list in order of how the students are bumped out and return students to their home building when and if space becomes available.
+However, once school has begun we will not move a child back if space becomes available.

 What is the average class size?